deividfoggi/semantic-kernel-consumer/README.md

 - Retrieves prompt templates from Azure Blob Storage (using local emulator or Azure)
 - Uses environment variables for configuration and secrets
 - Consistent logging across all modules
-- **Flexible AI Service Injection:** Easily swap or configure the AI service used by Semantic Kernel (see below)
+- **Flexible AI Service Injection:** Easily swap or configure the AI service used by Semantic Kernel (supports Azure OpenAI and Azure AI Inference)
+- **Essay Evaluation Plugin:** Built-in plugin for evaluating essays with scoring and approval/rejection logic
+- **Graceful Shutdown:** Handles shutdown signals properly with configurable timeout
+- **Concurrent Processing:** Supports concurrent message processing with configurable limits
+- **Robust Error Handling:** Comprehensive error handling and retry logic

 ## Service Injection in Semantic Kernel
-This project uses a flexible approach to inject AI services into Semantic Kernel.
-The `PromptProcessor` class receives deployment and authentication details, and internally creates an `AzureOpenAIProvider` (or any compatible provider).
-This provider is injected into the `KernelWrapper`, which then configures the Semantic Kernel instance.
+This project uses a flexible approach to inject AI services into Semantic Kernel through the `KernelFactory` class.
+The `PromptProcessor` receives deployment and authentication details, and the `KernelFactory` creates the appropriate AI provider based on the `ProviderType` enum (currently supporting `AZURE_OPENAI` and `AZURE_AI_INFERENCE`).
+The provider is then injected into the kernel instance.
 This design allows you to:
-- Swap out the AI provider (e.g., use Azure OpenAI, OpenAI, or another compatible service)
+- Swap out the AI provider (e.g., use Azure OpenAI or Azure AI Inference)
-- Pass different deployment names, API keys, or endpoints via environment variables or arguments
+- Pass different deployment names, API keys, endpoints, or API versions via environment variables
 - Extend the project to support additional AI services with minimal code changes
+- Use different AI services for different use cases

+The system also includes a `PostEvaluation` plugin that provides additional evaluation capabilities for essay scoring and approval/rejection logic.

-See `prompt_processor.py` and `kernel.py` for details on how providers are injected and used.
+See `prompt_processor.py`, `kernel.py`, and `post_evaluation.py` for details on how providers and plugins are injected and used.

 ## Prerequisites
 - Python 3.8+